Fred Lilliman was born in 1889 to Robert and Margaret Lilliman.

-I have no information on Fred between 2nd April 1911 when the census was taken and 3rd July 1916 when aged 27 years old Fred died of his wounds in France.
+I have no information on Fred between 2nd April 1911 when the census was taken and when he landed in France in July 1915.

 At some point he joined the 9th Battalion The Cameronians (Scottish Rifles).
 His Service Number was 18114.
 The 9th Battalion were part of Kitcheners call for a New Army.

 Unfortunately many Service Records from the First World War were destroyed by fire, caused by an incendiary bomb, in September 1940.

 I cannot trace Freds record so can only assume it was destroyed at this time.

 According to Fred’s Medal record he would have landed in France on 28th July 1915.
 The 9th Battalion saw action at the Battle of Loos from 25th September to 15th october 1915.
 They also took part in the Battle of the Somme.

 The Battle of the Somme, also known as the Somme Offensive, was one of the largest battles of the First World War.
 Fought between July 1 and November 18 1916, near the Somme River in France, it was also one of the bloodiest military battles in history.
 On the first day alone, the British suffered more than 57,000 casualties, and by the end of the campaign the Allies and Central Powers would lose more than 1.5 million men.

 The 9th Battalion were involved in the Battle for Montauban and Bernafay Wood which took place between 1st and 8th July 1916.
 More information can be found here